A Step-by-Step Guide to Start Cosplaying for Beginners

 Some costume parts will already be in your closet.
 For example, you might already have a button-up shirt you can use.
 Other objects will be easiest to buy.
 Basic red shoes and basic jewelry are often found easily in stores.

-If you have some sewing skills already, you can easily pick some pieces to make from scratch.
+If you have some sewing skills already, you can easily make some pieces to make from scratch.
 But, don’t feel like you only have to work with your current skill level.
 There are plenty of tutorials you can watch online to learn how to make your first shirt or style your first wig.
 Challenge yourself to learn one or two basic skills with each new costume you make!

 You don’t need to make any part of your costume if you don’t want to.
 You can buy the costume and accompanying pieces or have them commissioned for you.
 In fact, sometimes it is cheaper to purchase a costume than it is to make it from scratch.
 It’s perfectly acceptable to find the costume in an online shop and purchase it that way.
 However, make sure to check the shipping time.
 These costumes are usually made to order, so it takes a couple of months for them to arrive.